ppy/osu-wiki/wiki/Tournaments/VAF/1/en.md

 13. Disrespect of the assigned referee, and/or opponent, will not be tolerated.
 (Applies towards other staff members in the Discord server environment)
 14. If a pick has been tied for 2 times after replaying it, the pick will be nullified.
 15. The mappool size will follow the listed format:
-    - Swiss bracket: 5 NoMod, 3 Hidden, 3 HardRock, 3 DoubleTime, 3 FreeMod
+    - Swiss bracket: 5 NoMod, 3 Hidden, 3 Hard Rock, 3 Double Time, 3 FreeMod
-    - Semifinals, Finals, and Grand Finals: 5 NoMod, 3 Hidden, 3 HardRock, 3 DoubleTime, 3 FreeMod, 1 Tiebreaker
+    - Semifinals, Finals, and Grand Finals: 5 NoMod, 3 Hidden, 3 Hard Rock, 3 Double Time, 3 FreeMod, 1 Tiebreaker
 16. Any members of the staff apart from organizers, mappool selectors and referees **are allowed to play**.
 17. All match schedules will be written in UTC.
 18. Reschedules will always be accepted as long as they are **24 hours before** the first schedule of the running stage.